Problematicdriver/CS631Gourp/README.md

 Date            The current timestamp in GMT.
 Server          A string identifying this server and version.
 Last-Modified   The timestamp in GMT of the file’s last modification date.
-Content-Type    text/html or, optionally, the correct content-type for the file in question as determined via magic(5) patterns.
+Content-Type    text/html or, optionally, the correct content-type for the file in question as deter- mined via magic(5) patterns.
 Content-Length  The size in bytes of the data returned.
 ```